-Cucumbers are mostly water so they’re super hydrating, low calorie, and contain important vitamins and minerals.
-I'm someone who eats cucumbers whole (it’s the Persian in me), so whenever I’m hungry or bored I literally go to the fridge, wash a cucumber off, and eat it without peeling or cutting it.
+Cucumbers are mostly water, so they're super hydrating, low in calories, and contain important vitamins and minerals.
+I'm someone who eats cucumbers whole (it's the Persian in me), so whenever I'm hungry or bored I literally go to the fridge, wash a cucumber off, and eat it without peeling or cutting it.
 Just bite right in!

 Mung beans are so underrated—they can be used in anything (like a salad, soup, stew) and are high in protein, fiber, manganese, potassium, magnesium, folate, zinc, and the essential B vitamins.
 They're also incredibly easy to digest, so they're a good satiating food that won't bloat you.
 If you haven't tried them, definitely do!

-I love having tomatoes around the house because they’re super versatile.
-You can throw them into a salad, make tomato sauce with it, or use it as an oil replacer and stir fry it in a pan with other vegetables (when you add some chopped fresh tomatoes to a pan you can use the natural juices instead of oil).
-Tomatoes naturally contain lycopene, which is an antioxidant that’s known to decrease the risk of chronic diseases, but researchers have also found that cooking tomatoes increases the levels of phytochemicals that they contain.
+I love having tomatoes around the house because they're super versatile.
+You can throw them into a salad, make tomato sauce with it, or use it as an oil replacer and stir fry it in a pan with other vegetables.
+When you add some chopped fresh tomatoes to a pan, you can even use the natural juices instead of oil.
+Tomatoes naturally contain lycopene, which is an antioxidant that's known to decrease the risk of chronic diseases.
+Researchers have also found that cooking tomatoes increase the levels of phytochemicals that they contain.